 You can also reset the BIOS settings from within the BIOS settings screen, assuming the computer is booting properly and you’re not locked out of the BIOS setup screen with a password.
 This option may be named “Clear CMOS” or “Reset to Defaults.”

 Do you have any other questions?
-Leave a comment or ask your fellow readers on MakeUseOf Answers!
+Leave a comment!

 Image Credit: Battery on Computer Motherboard via Shutterstock, BIOS Setup Utility via Richard Masoner on Flickr, Save to CMOS and Exit via Nick Gray on Flickr, Insides of Quartz Watch via Shutterstock, CMOS Checksum Error via Gordon Joly on Flickr, Expert Putting CMOS Battery in Motherboard via Shutterstock